 Here endethe the arryvaile of Kynge Edward the Fowrthe.
 Out of Mastar Flyghtwods boke, Recordar of London.

-For the entire text, see The Richard III society site.
+For the entire text, see The Richard III society (American branch) site.
 It contains other interesting material.Document III

 When both armies had now become so extremely fatigued with the labour of marching and thirst that they could proceed no further, they joined battle near the town of Tewkesbury.
 After the result had long remained doubtful, king Edward at last gained a glorious victory.
 Upon this occasion, there were slain on the queen's side, either in the field or after the battle, by the avenging hands of certain persons, prince Edward, the only son of king Henry, the duke of Somerset, the earl of Devon, and all and every the other lords above-mentioned.
 Queen Margaret also was taken prisoner and preserved in safety, in order that she might be carried to London, there to appear before the king's triumphal car; which was accordingly done.